 Proposal.
 Continue to expand the recreational catch and effort data collection program for Rhode Island (under the MRIP sampling umbrella) by providing funding for add-on intercept surveys to increase the overall precision of the State-based estimates and better enable mode-specific (e.g., shore-based) estimates.
 The \$24,000 investment will leverage an additional \$72,000 in federal (SFR) funds to provide \$96,000 in total programmatic benefits.
-The \$96,000 will allow the Division to continue ordering additional add-on interviews from the APAIS contractor (RTI) until the transition to the Division's running of the program.
-There will be 85 total; 40 for private/rental mode, 40 for shore mode, and 5 for Party/Charter mode.
+The \$96,000 will allow the Division to continue ordering additional add-on interviews from the APAIS contractor (RTI) in the short term until the transition to the Division's running of the program.
+There will be 85 total; 40 for private/rental mode, 40 for shore mode, and 5 for Party/Charter mode per calendar year.

-It should be noted that when the transition of the APAIS occurs the Division will hire additional seasonal interviewers during the high fishing months to collect more interviews.
+When the transition of the APAIS occurs the Division will hire additional seasonal interviewers during the high fishing months to collect more interviews.
 These employees will be in addition to the base number of interviewers to be hired with federal funding by the Division to conduct the survey.
 This significant change in doing business makes the additional interviewers the method of adding extra interviews.
-The ACCSP recreational technical committee, which is providing oversight for the state takeover of the shore based interviews, estimates that a single interviewer represents 20 shifts (shift = 6 hours) dedicated to interviews per month.
+The ACCSP recreational technical committee, which is providing oversight for the state takeover of the shore based interviews, estimates that a single interviewer represents 20 shifts (shift = 6 hours) dedicated to interview per month.
 By this logic hiring two additional seasonal interviewers should effectively add on approximately 240 shifts.
 This year as in the past, the Division has purchased 85 additional interviews from the contractor.
-Although it is unclear what the average number of interviews per shift will be, even if it is as low as one per shift, it will increase the number of interviews almost three fold.
-Hiring interviewers directly will not only increases the number of add on interviews but will also be less expensive.
+Although it is unclear what the average number of interviews per shift will be, even if it is as low as one per shift, it will increase the number of add on interviews but will also be less expensive.